Flag a conversation

 Verify it worked

-- The conversation row shows a red flag indicator in the list.
+- If you have flagging permission, the conversation row shows a red flag indicator in the list.

-- Reopening the conversation shows the flag with your comment in the header.
+- Reopening the conversation shows the flag with your comment in the header for users with permission to see flags.

 - Filtering or viewing flagged conversations in Monitor includes this one.